Gigi1702/MachineLearningR/README.md

 Access this Binder by clicking the blue badge above or at the following URL:
 (https://mybinder.org/v2/gh/Gigi1702/MachineLearningR/HEAD)

+This project is adapted from the tuotrial "Your First Machine Learning Project in R Step-By-Step" by Jason Brownlee.
+Access the tutorial with the link below: https://machinelearningmastery.com/machine-learning-in-r-step-by-step/Links to an external site.
 ## Notes
 The `environment.yml` file should list all Python libraries on which your notebooks depend, specified as though they were created using the following `conda` commands: